niharikasingh09/Real-time-object-detection/README.md

 The application can identify and label a wide range of common objects, including people, electronic devices, furniture, and more, as they appear in the camera's view.

-🚀 Getting Started
+🚀 Getting Started:
 To get the application up and running on your local machine, follow these simple steps.

-Prerequisites
+Prerequisites:
 You only need a modern web browser (like Chrome, Firefox, or Safari) to run this application.

-Installation
+Installation:
 No installation is required.
 The entire application is contained within a single HTML file.

 Save the file: Save the entire code as a single .html file.
 You can name it index.html or object-detection.html.